batourin/ViscaLibrary/README.md

 # ViscaLibrary
-Implementation of VISCA protocol in C#  as Library
+Implementation of VISCA serial protocol in C# as .NET Library

 ## Table of contents
 * [General info](#general-info)